 She noticed a single crow flying past her toward the woods.
 Since EVERYONE knows that a single crow is bad luck, she decided, her best bet would be to walk toward the hills.
 She hoped to find a nice town, at the bottom of the hill.
 She wondered if a street sign would be too much to ask for.
 She shook her head wearily, hoping that the movement would jar something loose, in her head.

 She heard a rickety old truck behind her.
-She wanted to waive the driver down, but was scared that he may be some kind of savage killer.
+She wanted to wave the driver down but was scared that he may be some kind of savage killer.
 She held her breath, and decided to go for it, she really needed help, and she was just going to have to go out on a limb, and trust someone.

 This is going to be a long night, he thought, as he opened his laptop, to see if there was any truth to these murders that had his mother so frightened.
 The sooner he got to the bottom of this, the sooner he could go on with his life, and leave his mother in the past, where she belonged.

 This headline was a gift from the news gods.
-This caliber of story, was not something that just fell in your lap.
+This caliber of the story was not something that just fell in your lap.
 Yet, thanks to his mother, that was exactly what just happened.
-He shook his head, and chuckled thinking that at least she is finally good for something, other than tearing him apart.
+He shook his head and chuckled thinking that at least she is finally good for something, other than tearing him apart.

 As he started cleaning things up, so he could leave that night, the details of both cases were screaming in his head, each victim fighting for attention.
 Both of these ladies had died from a gas leak, which in itself is not a big deal.